yipmunallen/fourth-milestone-project/README.md

 - [Unsplash](https://unsplash.com/@stilclassics) - Some images used on the site are from Unsplash
     1. [STIL](https://unsplash.com/@stilclassics) - Product images
     1. [Jess Bailey](https://unsplash.com/photos/q10VITrVYUM) - Hero image used on home page
-    1. [Joanna Kosinska](https://unsplash.com/photos/RE-8WswW95o) - Background image used on allauth pages
+    1. [Joanna Kosinska](https://unsplash.com/photos/RE-8WswW95o) - Background image used on AllAuth pages
+    1. [Brooke Cagle](https://unsplash.com/photos/g1Kr4Ozfoac) - Image at top of About page
 - [Techsini](https://techsini.com/multi-mockup/index.php) - Used to create the website mockup at the top of the ReadMe file

 ### Code